mechawolf-wd/flow/README.md

 - 📦 **Efficient State Management**: Comes with built-in methods for managing global and local states, enhancing the predictability of data flow.
 - 🔧 **Advanced Directives**: Supports modern directives such as `:for` for loops, `:if` for conditional rendering, and `@event` for handling events.
 - 🛠 **Modular Architecture**: Encourages the use of reusable, modular components that can be easily integrated and tested.
+- 🚀 **No Build Step**: Directly include Vind-JS in your project without any build process.
+- 🛡 **Zero Dependencies**: No need for node_modules or additional libraries.

 ## First Line of Necessary TODOs